alskipp/ASValueTrackingSlider/README.md

 Which files are needed?
 ---

-For [CocoaPods](http://beta.cocoapods.org) users simply add `pod 'ASValueTrackingSlider'` to your podfile.
+For [CocoaPods](http://beta.cocoapods.org) users, simply add `pod 'ASValueTrackingSlider'` to your podfile.
 If you'd like to test the included demo project before including it in your own work, then type `$ pod try ASValueTrackingSlider` in your terminal.
 CocoaPods will download the demo project into a temp folder and open it in Xcode.
 Magic.

 If you don't use CocoaPods, just include these files in your project:

-* ASValueTrackingSlider.h
-* ASValueTrackingSlider.m
-* ASValuePopUpView.h
+* ASValueTrackingSlider (.h .m)
-* ASValuePopUpView.m
+* ASValuePopUpView (.h .m)

 How to use it